petersid2022/master-thesis/notes.md

 ```

 A Mixture-of-Experts layer holds N small "expert" sub-networks plus a router.
 The router picks the top-k experts per token, and only those experts run.
-So
-you pay **memory** for all 30 B parameters but **compute** only for ~3 B per token.
+Memory is paid for all 30 B parameters; compute is only ~3 B per token.

-Why this matters for the thesis:
+Why this shows up in the thesis:

-- **Throughput is bound by active params**, not total.
-A 30B-A3B model decodes
+- Throughput tracks active params, not total.
+A 30B-A3B that fits in VRAM decodes closer to a dense 3B than to a dense 30B.
-  nearly as fast as a dense 3B model when everything fits in VRAM.
-- **Speculative-decoding economics change.** The target/draft size ratio that
-  gives a good speedup is usually `draft ≈ target / 10..20`.
-For MoE,
-  compare *active* params, not totals.
-A `30B-A3B` target effectively asks a
-  3B draft to keep up - harder than drafting for a dense 30B model.
+- SD ratios should use active params.
+Usual rule of thumb is draft ≈ target / 10..20.
+A 30B-A3B target is asking a 3B draft to keep up, which is harder than drafting for a dense 30B.
-- **Memory pressure is still high.** You need ~30 B worth of VRAM regardless,
-  unless you use expert offloading.
+- Memory is still needed for all 30B unless experts are offloaded.

-Real MoE models you'll encounter:
+MoE models that show up a lot:

 | Model | Total | Active | Notes |
 |---|---:|---:|---|